 The Governors may decide that your child should be re-instated, in which case they will return to school as soon as possible.
-(For short suspensions the Governors might not meet until after your child has returned to school).
-If the Governors decline to reinstate your child after the Head Teacher's decision regarding suspension, your child will return to school once they have served the number of days or lunchtimes originally stated by the Head Teacher.
+(For short exclusions the Governors might not meet until after your child has returned to school).

+If the Governors decline to reinstate your child after the Head Teacher's decision regarding fixed-term exclusion, your child will return to school once they have served the number of days or lunchtimes originally stated by the Head Teacher.